boolsi/boolsi/README.md

 ## Questions and feedback

-[BoolSi mailing list](https://mail.python.org/mailman3/lists/boolsi.python.org/) is the preferred way of getting help with BoolSi.
-Submit a question by sending an email to boolsi@python.org.
-See all prior discussions in [the mailing list archive](https://mail.python.org/archives/list/boolsi@python.org/).
+To get help with BoolSi, feel free to send an email to vlad.oles (at) proton (dot) me.

-If you found a bug or want to suggest an enhancement, feel free to create a [GitHub Issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue).
+If you found a bug or want to suggest an enhancement, you can create a [GitHub Issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue).

 ## Citations